 Acupuncture Coorparoo

 The body and its ailments were simply represented from a Traditional Eastern perspective as an imbalance or blockage in the constant energy flow surrounding our corporeal body.
 As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
 It was applied to precisely placed points on the body that had the most energy.
-Manipulation of these points allowed the energy to move more easily again, bringing a new lease of life back to the area or affected system, thus encouraging the diseased area or system to recover and regain its normal function.
+The energy could move more easily, which allowed for a fresh lease of life to the affected area.
+This encouraged the body to recover itself and restore its normal functions.

 Numerous clinical trials have shown that acupuncture can be a good alternative treatment if you experience: